-Figures for ICU admission, intubation and overall hospital mortality are significantly lower than those reported in a large and relevant comparator database, whilst ICU mortality is similar.
-This is despite our population having high levels of co-morbidity and ethnicities associated with poor outcomes.
+Bradford's protocol produced good results despite our population having high levels of co-morbidity and ethnicities associated with poor outcomes.
+In particular we avoided overloading ICU capacity.
 We advocate this approach as both effective and safe.

 Introduction

 COVID-19 is a newly identified disease which can result in a severe acute respiratory syndrome.
 Originating in Wuhan, China, at the end of 2019, it has since gained pandemic status and sparked a global health crisis.